 - Improvements in communication infrastructure, such as a fibre optic backbone to expand the nation’s internet bandwidth availability and speed.

-If you are thinking of investing in a country, or if you are considering moving there, investigating the national debt of that place and how the government spends the money it raises is a good starting point for your research.
-National debt is one of many economic indicators that interplay to create a judgement on a country’s prospects for success.
+If you are thinking of investing in a country’s economy, or if you are considering moving there, researching the national debt of that place and how the government spends money may be insightful.

 Other governments only borrow to stimulate the economy during a recession, calculating that they can repay that debt once expansion returns and produces a government budget surplus.